namandhakad712/Rankify-Assist/docs/BEGINNER_BUILD_GUIDE.md

 ---

 ## ⚡ PHASE 5: FLASH (Send to Board)

+# Better use this website https://tuyaopen.ai/tools/ to flash, check port debug, even auth the firmware.

 ### Step 9: Plugin Your Board
 Connect the T5-E1 to your PC using the USB-C cable.